moq-wg/moq-transport/draft-lcurley-warp-base.md

 The effective media bitrate can be reduced by dropping frames at the network layer.
 The specific frames dropped have an impact on media decoding, so it's important that the network layer takes this into account.

+# API
+Warp runs on top of a standard QUIC connection.
+It utilizes multiple concurrent QUIC streams to transmit media in a prioritized manner.

-# Streams
+## Streams
-QUIC provides independent streams multiplexed over a connection.
+QUIC streams are is independent and multiplexed over a connection.
 These streams are ordered and reliable, but can be closed early by either endpoint.

-Media sent over a single QUIC stream would suffer from head-of-line blocking.
+If all media was sent over a single QUIC stream, the protocol suffers from head-of-line blocking (like TCP).
 Warp avoids this by utilizing multiple concurrent QUIC streams based on the media encoding.

 For {{WARP-HTTP3}}, these concepts apply to the underlying bidirectional stream for each request.